-- o For example: recognizing the need for distributed, multi-institutional teams to access data and computing resources seamlessly for complex workflows, ASCR together with the National Laboratory Research Computing Group supported studies of building a DOE/SC-crossing Distributed Computing and Data Ecosystem (DCDE), to gather input on needs from across the DOE/SC and assess gaps and capabilities. - o In addition, ASCR's recognition of the growing importance of innovation in microelectronics, including deep co-design, drove a BRN workshop that included participants across DOE, government, academia, and industry. - o Within ECP, the PathForward partnership with hardware vendors has yielded significant benefits that accrue to its longevity. - o ECP has also supported the software ecosystem through efforts to increase standardization, interoperability, and software best practices, especially across Labs, to reduce barriers to access. - o ECP's contributions to Jupyter project for security have not only helped enabled DOE researchers to use this popular and powerful tool, but also advanced security for the data science community around the world. - o As an example of leadership in a large ecosystem, the ASCR-BER collaboration IDEAS led to the adoption and dissemination of software policies.
+• For example: recognizing the need for distributed, multi-institutional teams to access data and computing resources seamlessly for complex workflows, ASCR together with the National Laboratory Research Computing Group supported studies of building a DOE/SCcrossing Distributed Computing and Data Ecosystem (DCDE), to gather input on needs from across the DOE/SC and assess gaps and capabilities [reference April2019 report].

+- In addition, ASCR's recognition of the growing importance of innovation in microelectronics, including deep co-design, drove a BRN workshop that included participants across DOE, government, academia, and industry [ref microelectronics report]. - Within ECP, the PathForward partnership with hardware vendors has yielded significant benefits that accrue to its longevity, and as described in Recommendation A.4. - ECP has also supported the software ecosystem through efforts to increase standardization, interoperability, and software best practices, especially across Labs, to reduce barriers to access. - ECP's contributions to Jupyter project for security [ref] have not only helped enabled DOE researchers to use this popular and powerful tool, but also advanced security for the data science community around the world. - As an example of leadership in a large ecosystem, the ASCR-BER collaboration IDEAS led to the adoption and dissemination of software policies [ref: IDEAS Report].

 In addition to direct benefits to users (enabling, for instance, one application to experiment with different multigrid implementations, a test which would have been essentially impossible before ECP), organizations outside DOE are expressing interest, including NSF and in Japan.
-ECP support has also enabled contributions to standards bodies for LLVM compiler infrastructure and the C++ language.
+As we describe below, ECP support has also enabled contributions to standards bodies for LLVM compiler infrastructure and the C++ language.

 Adopting an ecosystem view brings implications for both internal and external-facing activities.
 More can be accomplished than with a purely transactional approach, as SC has long recognized through cross-disciplinary partnerships such as SciDAC (in fact, to some degree many of the following comments amplify what we have heard as the benefits of SciDAC).
 Relationships, at both individual and organizational levels, are more important, as are indirect paths between nodes in the network.
-Building these relationships requires stable, durable funding, as in SciDAC,
+Building these relationships requires stable, durable funding, as in SciDAC, many ECP project teams, and as described below between ASCR-funded researchers and the LLVM community.